What Do Helen Keller and Alexander the Great Have in Common?

 To effectively mentor someone, the best practices include:

-- Helping the mentee set goals for themselves but respecting the pathway they want to take in the end.
+- Helping the mentees set goals for themselves while respecting the pathway they want to take in the end.

 - Creating a mentorship program that addresses the needs of the mentee.

 - Being open to collaboration, new ideas, and even constructive feedback.